-- The current government roadmap outlines that theatres will be able to open socially distanced from 17 May and without social distancing from 21 June.
+- The current government roadmap outlines that theatres are able to open currently with social distancing measures and without social distancing from 19 July.

-I recently bought tickets for a performance but the show has just announced they will be reopening after my booking date.
-How come this happened and can I exchange these?
+I recently bought tickets for a performance but the show has just announced they will be delaying reopening.
+Why has this happened and can I exchange these?

 My first night ticket was exchanged and now I’m not attending the first night?